-- The "Image Engine Core" module which is able to load and drawing simultaneously some pre-generated images and some dynamic images. - An "Image Generator" module, for converting standard image formats into the display image format before runtime (pre-generated images). - A set of "Image Decoder" modules, for converting standard image formats into the display image format at runtime.
-Each Image Decoder is an additional module of the main module "Image Engine".
+- An "Image Generator" module, for converting images into a MicroEJ format (known by the Image Engine Renderer) or into a platform binary format (cannot be used by the Image Engine Renderer), before runtime (pre-generated images). - The "Image Loader" module, for loading, converting and closing the images. - A set of "Image Decoder" modules, for converting standard image formats into a MicroEJ format (known by the Image Renderer) at runtime.
+Each Image Decoder is an additional module of the main module "Image Loader". - The "Image Renderer" module, for reading and drawing the images in MicroEJ format.